This page was last updated on 07 May, 2021.

 2. A completed electronic “Passenger Locator Card (PLCe)” must be presented upon boarding.
 The form can be found at https://portugalcleanandsafe.pt/en/passenger-locator-card .

-3. Passengers entering or transiting through Portugal must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result taken at most 72 hours before departure of the last direct flight to Portugal.
+3. Passengers entering or transiting through Portugal must have a negative COVID-19 RT-PCR test result.
+The test must have been taken at most 72 hours before departure of the last direct flight to Portugal.

 – This does not apply to: